-A webcast presentation originally held on June 1, 2016 by Simon Russell and Andrew Taylor as part of the MTA's Educational Web Series.
+A webcast presentation originally held on June 1, 2016 by Simon Russell and Andrew Taylor as part of the CMT Association’s Educational Web Series.

 With the great majority of data breaches (IBM says 95%) having their origin in human error and regulators around the world becoming increasingly aggressive toward those who suffer data breaches, it is time to stop fixating on silver bullet automated solutions.
 We need to stop listening to snake-oil salesman and get back to some basics: education, training, preparation and good managerial supervision.